lupyuen/lupyuen.github.io/src/sensor.md

 We said earlier that Zig is super helpful for __writing safer programs__ because it catches problems at runtime: Overflow, Underflow, Array Out-of-Bounds and more. [(See the list)](https://ziglang.org/documentation/master/#Undefined-Behavior)

-We also plan to use the Zig code in this article for upcoming __LoRaWAN and Visual Programming__ projects.
+And we plan to use the Zig code in this article for upcoming __LoRaWAN and Visual Programming__ projects.

 _Isn't LoRaWAN the long-range, low-power, low-bandwidth Wireless Network for IoT Gadgets?_